Hartnup disease: Signs and symptoms

 Hartnup disease manifests during infancy with variable clinical presentation: failure to thrive, photosensitivity, intermittent ataxia, nystagmus, and tremor.

 Nicotinamide is necessary for neutral amino acid transporter production in the proximal renal tubules found in the kidney, and intestinal mucosal cells found in the small intestine.
 Therefore, a symptom stemming from this disorder results in increased amounts of amino acids in the urine.

 Pellagra, a similar condition, is also caused by low nicotinamide; this disorder results in dermatitis, diarrhea, and dementia.

 Hartnup disease is a disorder of amino acid transport in the intestine and kidneys; otherwise, the intestine and kidneys function normally, and the effects of the disease occur mainly in the brain and skin.
 Symptoms may begin in infancy or early childhood, but sometimes they begin as late as early adulthood.
 Symptoms may be triggered by sunlight, fever, drugs, or emotional or physical stress.
 A period of poor nutrition nearly always precedes an attack.
 The attacks usually become progressively less frequent with age.
 Most symptoms occur sporadically and are caused by a deficiency of niacinamide.
 A rash develops on parts of the body exposed to the sun.
-Mental retardation, short stature, headaches, unsteady gait, and collapsing or fainting are common.
+Intellectual disability, short stature, headaches, unsteady gait, and collapsing or fainting are common.
 Psychiatric problems (such as anxiety, rapid mood changes, delusions, and hallucinations) may also result.